Miss World Venezuela 2025

-Miss World Venezuela 2025 was the eleventh Miss World Venezuela pageant.
+Miss World Venezuela 2025 was the 11th Miss World Venezuela pageant.
 It was held at the Venevisión Studios in Caracas, Venezuela on November 12, 2025.

 At the end of the event, Valeria Cannavò of Dependencias Federales crowned Mística Núñez of Falcón as her successor, as Miss World Venezuela 2025.
-She will represent Venezuela at the Miss World 2026 pageant.
+She represented Venezuela at the Miss World 2026 pageant.

 Also, Valeria Di Martino of Zulia was crowned as Miss Venezuela International 2025.
 She will represent Venezuela at the Miss International 2026 pageant.

 Pageant

 Selection committee

 The judges for Miss World Venezuela will include: